 Kelda Water Services (KWS) has successfully established itself within the renewable energy sector as a highly innovative partner with the capability of providing a range of alternative energy solutions.

-Firstly, we are supporting Kelda Group to meet its renewable energy aspiration through the development of wind energy and anaerobic digestion projects that support the energy needs of Yorkshire Water and KWS sites across the UK.
+We are supporting Kelda Group to meet its renewable energy aspiration through the development of wind energy and anaerobic digestion projects that support the energy needs of Yorkshire Water and KWS sites across the UK.

 Our vision for renewable energy